- BSX Insight

 Simmons reminds us that some of the ‘better runners have been training for years, and we shouldn’t compare ourselves to them.
 Instead, listen to your body, celebrate your personal achievements, and respect your own learning process.

-Some people enjoy running because it is a good way to stay in shape, while others enjoy the feeling of accomplishment they get from running long distances.
-Whatever the reason, there are many ways to enjoy running.
-Let’s start right now to get the benefits from running
+Some people love running because it is a good way to stay in shape, while others love the feeling of accomplishment they get from running long distances.
+Whatever the reason, there are many ways to enjoy it.
+Let’s start right now to get the benefits of running.